Rates Information

 The rate will contribute to the significant costs of these activities above and beyond the current rubbish service provided to the community.

-What do my Rates pay for?
+What my Rates pay for

 Your rates contribute toward the services provided by the Shire including but not limited to: